iainelder/aws-boto-collator-client/README.md

 Use this wrapper to collate automatically whenever it would be necessary to get the full result.

+It should be a drop-in replacement for a normal client.

 ## Example

 To use it, just wrap a normal boto3 client in with the CollatorClient constructor.